tango-controls/tango-doc/source/administration/services/hdbpp/hdbpp-es-interface.rst

 Table 2: Event Subscriber Attributes.

-The class and device properties availabile for configuration are shown in table.
-According to TANGO device server design guidelines Device Properties, when defined, override Class properties.
+The class and device properties availabile for configuration are shown in table 3.
+According to TANGO device server design guidelines, Device Properties, when defined, override Class properties.
 Please note that class and device Properties have changed since release of the TANGO device server.